 Teaching Environmental Concentrations

 One of the many things that makes Smith unique is that in addition to majors and minors, we offer students the option to participate in a concentration.
 Concentrations offer more flexibility than a minor, involve practical experience and students can pursue them alongside a minor or a second major.
 In fall 2011, we started the Environmental Concentration in Sustainable Food.
 We launched our second concentration in Climate Change in fall 2014.
-Visit our Web site to find out how you can be involved!
+Visit our webpage to find out how you can be involved!